muhammadhikmah/waf-origin-check/README.md

 This tool is intended for authorized security testing — i.e., you have written permission to test the target domain and its infrastructure (a signed scope of work, pentest authorization letter, or you control the infrastructure yourself).
 Finding a candidate IP with high confidence does **not** by itself mean it's exploitable or that bypassing a WAF/CDN in front of it is authorized — that's a separate question requiring its own justification in your scope and report.

 Do not use this tool against systems you don't have explicit authorization to test.

-## License

-MIT (or your preference — add a LICENSE file before publishing).